 Soap Nuts are a perfect green and healthy choice for doing laundry.
 Eco-friendly, biodegradable, natural, hypoallergenic, economical – how can you go wrong??
 The only question is – do they work as well as regular liquid or powder laundry detergent?

 My answer is yes!
 Our clothes came out just as clean and fresh as when I use my liquid natural soapberry detergent.
 The only downside to using the soap nuts is that you need 1 extra little minute to soak the nuts in warm water before you throw them in the washing machine.
 Time well spent to save some money, the environment, and your health!
 There are several soap nut brands out there – I really liked the ones I got from Green Virgin Products (review here).
-Other brands include Eco Nuts which you can get from well.ca.
+Other brands include Eco Nuts and Amson Naturals.

 Liquid Laundry Detergent

 Not all liquid laundry detergents are created equal, so be careful about reading the ingredients when you’re trying to go for a greener option.
-What I am happily using right now is First Element’s Laundry Wash Concentrate.
-A little bit of this liquid detergent goes a long way, and it includes soap nuts as well as borax to fight stains.
+What I am happily using right now is Young Living’s Thieves laundry soap.
+A little bit of this liquid detergent goes a long way, because it comes super concentrated!
 When I’m in a bind and have a nasty stain to get out, I’ll put some of this detergent directly on the stain before throwing it in the washer, and 9 times out of 10 it is gone when it comes out.
-(FYI – If you are interested in ordering First Element products, consider sending me a message and ordering through me!
-I will give you 10% off.)
 I also really liked the Green Virgin Products liquid soapnuts.
 I have also used Pink Solution (that I got in a big tub from Costco – and it is meant to be a truly all-purpose cleaner), and Nature Clean, which I think are good second choices for me.
 If you’re worried about killing germs in your clothes, I use Melaleuca and Lemon essential oils (just a drop or 2 in the entire bottle – shake it well every time you use it) to help with that.

 Stain Remover Bars